 Atom is the hackable text editor of this century.
 It was introduced after the release of Sublime Text to give it a competition.
 And that’s why it resemblances Sublime a lot.
 Atom also provides an almost exact output as Sublime.
 So, you’ll have a pleasant experience.

-The UI and UX are excellent and moreover really perfect for any coding sessions.
+The UI and UX of this code editor are excellent and moreover really perfect for any coding sessions.
 It has the ability of auto-completion, file system browser, multiple panes and much more.
+It has multiple keyboard shortcuts too for quick editing.

-Visual Studio Code is Microsoft attempt for letting the developer’s code without downloading the vast Visual Studio editions.
-This one is very lightweight, open source text editor for helping in developing huge projects.
+Visual Studio Code is Microsoft’s attempt for letting the developer’s code without downloading the vast Visual Studio editions.
+This one is very lightweight, an open-source text editor for helping in developing huge projects.

-It’s available on all popular platforms such as Windows, OS X, and Linux.
+This text editor is available on all popular platforms such as Windows, OS X, and Linux.
 The main feature of the editor is that it includes 30+ programming languages, code focus editing, auto-complete, code navigation, etc. there’s a lot where this comes.
 It also supports Git version control and debugging tools for natural development.
+Keyboard shortcuts are available for more efficiency.

-The simplicity and the clean interface makes it a number one choice for many people.
+The simplicity and clean interface of this text editor make it the number one choice for many people.
 The main feature of this editor is that it can maintain any significant amount of file without any lags.
 It’s also really fast and lightweight.
 And there’s also lots of plugging’s available for you to try out.
+Furthermore, there are keyboard shortcuts for efficiency.

 So, you can make it as flexible as possible.